solo-system/solo-system.github.io/documentation/power/index.md

 ###  What about things like the Witty-Pi?

 I tried that - it causes interference with the ADC resulting in a buzz on the recordings.
-This is probably due to it's proximity to the Cirrus Logic Audio Card, but I haven't investigated further.
+This is probably due to its proximity to the Cirrus Logic Audio Card, but I haven't investigated further.